romanizzy/ResearchPapers/README.md

-# ReadME
+# Research and Projects

-This repository will hold smaller projects and research papers that I will have.
+This repository will hold smaller projects and research papers that I have completed or participated in.
 A lot of this may be incomplete.
 For better documentation click the links that are in the ReadME files in each folder.
 Many of these folders will only include a paper(s) and a ReadME file with information about the completion and purpose of the research/project.
 For more information.
 Please contact me.

+## Project List
+* NASA Space Apps 2023
+*

+## Research List